iann0036/tf-cfn-provider/docs/providers/aws/OpsworksInstance.md

 ### Fn::GetAtt

+`Id` - The id of the OpsWorks instance.

+`AgentVersion` - The AWS OpsWorks agent version.

 `AvailabilityZone` - The availability zone of the instance.

-`SubnetId` - The VPC subnet ID.

-`PrivateIp` - The private IP address assigned to the instance.

-`PublicIp` - The public IP address assigned to the instance, if applicable.

-`Tenancy` - The Instance tenancy.

 `Ec2InstanceId` - EC2 instance ID.